Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

 A PYthon library for basic and eXtended COntinuous Change Detection algorithms
 =============================================================================================================================

-The Continuous Change Detection and Claasification (CCDC) algorithm has been popular for processing satellite-based time series datasets, particularly for Landsat-based datasets.
+The Continuous Change Detection and Classification (CCDC) algorithm has been popular for processing satellite-based time series datasets, particularly for Landsat-based datasets.
 As a CCDC user, you may already be familiar with the existing CCDC tools such as `pyccd <https://github.com/repository-preservation/lcmap-pyccd>`_ and `gee ccdc <https://developers.google.com/earth-engine/apidocs/ee-algorithms-temporalsegmentation-ccdc>`_.

 **Wait.. so why does the pyxccd package still exist?**

 We developed pyxccd mainly for the below purposes:

-1. **Near real-time monitoring**: this package provides the unique S-CCD algorithm to recursively update model coefficients and detect changes;
+1. **Near real-time monitoring**: This package provides the unique S-CCD algorithm to recursively update model coefficients and detect changes;

 2. **The latest version of CCDC (COLD) with the highest breakpoint detection accuracy**: The COLD algorithm has been verified with `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_;